Do Signatures Have To Be In Cursive? (Clarified, In 2 Min)

 You’re probably in this situation.

-We’ve asked government officials, lawyers, bureaucrats, and academic professors: does your signature have to be in cursive for it to be valid?
+We’ve asked government officials, lawyers, bureaucrats, and academic professors: does your legal signature have to be in cursive for it to be valid?

 The short answer is this: Wet ink signatures are likely to be cursive, but no, your signature does not have to be in cursive for it to be 100% legal — eSignatures can not be in cursive.
-But there’s more to it… what matters then, if not whether it’s in cursive?

 Wet ink signature?
 What’s that?